 Capital management: Another key priority of the Group has been the management of its Assets.
-Overall the Group has around €4,0 billion of capital employed which is driven from working capital, investment in fixed assets and its investment in the DEPA Group.
+Overall the Group has around \notin 4,0 billion of capital employed which is driven from working capital, investment in fixed assets and its investment in the DEPA Group.
 Current assets are mainly funded with current liabilities (incl. short term bank debt) which are used to finance working capital (inventories and receivables).
-As a result of the implementation of the Group's investment plan during the period 2007-2012, net debt level has increased to 38% of total capital employed while the remaining 62% is financed through shareholders equity.
-The Group has started reducing its net debt levels through utilization of the incremental operating cashflows, post completion and operation of the new Elefsina refinery.
-This is expected to lead to lower Debt to Equity ratio, better matched Asset and Liability maturity profiles as well as lower financing costs.
+As a result of the implementation of the Group's investment plan during the period 2007-2012 and the introduction of IFRS 16 from 1 January 2019, net debt level has increased as of 30 June 2019 to 40% of total capital employed while the remaining 60% is financed through shareholders equity.
+The Group has started reducing its net debt levels through utilization of the incremental operating cash flows, post completion and operation of the new Elefsina refinery.
+This has led to lower Debt to Equity ratio, better matched Asset and Liability maturity profiles as well as lower financing costs (Note 18).